apollographql/apollo-server/docs/source/integrations/building-integrations.md

 }
 ```

-Apollo Server handles the logic of `GET` vs `POST`, relevant headers, and
+Apollo Server handles the logic of `GET` vs. `POST`, relevant headers, and
 whether to look in `body` or `search` for the GraphQL-specific parts of the
 query.
 So, we have our `method`, `body`, and `search` properties for the `HTTPGraphQLRequest`.

-The only thing left to do is to handle `headers`, because Apollo Server expects the `headers` property to return a `Map` of headers.
+Finally, we have to create the `headers` property because Apollo Server expects `headers` to return a `Map`.

 In the Express integration, we construct a `Map` by iterating over the `headers` object, like so: